 Sean Spicer wants to share Melissa McCarthy's Emmy award

-Spicer was asked if he thought he was owed part of the award for McCarthy’s portrayal of him by a reporter from The Blast who spotted him walking through D.C.’s Union Station.
+Spicer was asked about McCarthy's award by a reporter from the Blast who spotted Spicer walking through Washington's Union Station.

 “I think we should share it,” Spicer said.

-McCarthy won an Emmy this past weekend for her impersonation of the former press secretary on NBC’s “Saturday Night Live,” The Hill reported.
+McCarthy won the television award for skits in which she portrayed Spicer on NBC's "Saturday Night Live," the Hill reported.

-When asked if he felt honored or offended by the comedian’s portrayal of him, Spicer said that “the first one was funny.”
+When asked if he felt honored or offended by the comedian’s portrayal of him, Spicer answered: "The first one was funny.”

-Spicer also added that President Trump “has a great sense of humor” when asked if he enjoyed the skits.
+When asked if President Donald Trump enjoyed the SNL skits, Spicer responded that Trump “has a great sense of humor.”

 Spicer resigned as press secretary in July.